AusterweilLab/snafu-py/README.md

 > Neergaard, K. D., Zemla, J. C., Lubrini, G., Periañez, J. A., Bernabéu, E., Ríos-Lago, M., ... & Ayesa-Arriola, R. (2025).
 Novel computational measure of semantic fluency performance associated with first-episode of psychosis.
 Psychiatry Research, 348, 116462.

-The Mexican Spanish-language animal scheme (animals_snafu_mexican_spanish.csv) was provided by Yamilka Garcia Avila and Yaira Chamorro (Universidad of Guadalajara)
+The Mexican Spanish-language animal scheme (animals_snafu_mexican_spanish.csv) was adapted from the Spanish-language scheme above and provided by Yamilka Garcia Avila and Yaira Chamorro (Universidad of Guadalajara)

 The Dutch-language schemes for bike parts, fruits, foods, transportation, and farm animals were provided by Adria Rofes (University of Groningen).